Processing Acidified Foods and Jellies

 - CFBA Sponsored Programs – Occasionally CFBA offers in person courses.
 Check our website or call the office to see if there is a program coming up.

-- Better Processing Control School – This BROKEN multi-day program is an intensive program that provides detailed information on processing of acidified foods.
+- Better Processing Control School – This multi-day program is an intensive program that provides detailed information on processing of acidified foods.
 While some of the information is geared for commercial processing in large plants, participants will leave with expert knowledge of safe acidified food processing.
 The programs are offered throughout the country.
-The University of California also offers an BROKEN on-line on demand course.
-Check with Cornell University or Rutgers University for programs that are closest to Connecticut.
+The University of California also offers an on-line on demand course.

 - Webinar – History, Science and Current Practice in Home Food Preservation

 - University of Connecticut Extension Service – Home canning workshops are frequently offered through UCONN Extension.
 Check their website for upcoming program dates.
 In addition they offer the following documents as guidance:

 - Northeast Center for Food Entrepreneurship – Educational videos on How to Measure Water Activity in Foods, How to Calibrate a pH Meter, How to Measure pH of Liquid and Solid Foods

 - The Northeast Center for Food Entrepreneurship’s website has many resources available including fact sheets, sample record keeping documents, and a guide which includes a section devoted to acidified food processing.

 - National Center for Home Food Preservation’s website offers videos, on-line classes, processing instructions and general guidance:

 The University of Georgia

 208 Hoke Smith Annex |Athens, GA 30602-4356